omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 - Single (list).
 Visitors can select only one, all options are displayed in a list.
 - Multiple (list).
 Visitors can select multiple, all options are displayed in a list.
-- Single Dropdown.
+- Single (dropdown).
 Visitors can select only one, all options are given in a dropdown menu.

 Select the Resource templates that will make up the facets.

 Check the *Show all available templates* box to get a sense of the data that is available for input.

 When you are satisfied with your settings, click the *Set facet* button.

-**Item set** allow visitors to narrow items by [item set](../content/item-sets.md)
+**Item set** allows visitors to narrow items by [item set](../content/item-sets.md).

 Give the facet a name (required).